yangyuqian/k8s-the-hard-way/overlay-networking.md

 Generally, this network model defines a layer 2 connectivity among nodes in your cluster, and it can be achieved by

 * Overlay network
-* Physical layer 2 to connectivity
+* Physical layer 2 to connectivity, which requires extra support in the infrastructure, like GCE advanced routes

 ## Solutions